The best Edinburgh coffee shops to suit your personality

 Lovecrumbs, 155 west port, Edinburgh EH3 9DP.
 Open every day.

-And once you've tried and tested what the coffee shops have to offer, why not explore other parts of the city such as Edinburgh Castle and Arthur's Seat.
+And once you've tried and tested what the coffee shops have to offer, explore other parts of the city such as Edinburgh Castle and Arthur's Seat.
 If you need a few more ideas, our city guide gives you the rundown on what you can get up to on your next trip.
 And best of all, we've got some great deals on travel to Edinburgh.
-So why not book now.
+So book now.